longemen3000/ForwardDiffOverMeasurements.jl/README.md

 ```julia
 f(x::Dual,y::Measurement)::Dual
 ```
+The package does not export anything nor does define new functions.

 At the moment, `+`, `-`, `*`, and `/` are defined. if any Base function is missing, please open an issue.